 - In the game files for World of Warcraft, you can find a handful of outtakes that weren't used in the game.
 One of which was a /joke command that would make a human female character say "I like to fart in the tub."

 - Final Fantasy VII, during a cross-dress up quest, there's a man in a bar's toilet that Cloud can open.
 You have to give one of the medicine to help the man to relieve himself and several other toilet scenes in the towns of Rocket Town with a guy pooping in a toilet and a guy needing to use the bathroom and in Icicle Inn with a girl who punches Cloud for peeking in on her and then leaves the door closed for the duration of the game hereafter.
+Also, when the party infiltrates the Shinra building, they observe a secret meeting by stepping into a bathroom stall and climbing into a secret passageway located by accessing a ceiling hatch above a toilet.
+You also have the option to flush the toilet.

 - In The Sims, giving a Sim a "slob" trait causes him or her to burp and fart randomly without inhibition.
 There's also a social interaction in which one Sim invites the other to pull their finger, followed by the expected results.